godotengine/godot-docs/community/contributing/pr_workflow.rst

 This would not be needed the first time (just after you forked the upstream repository).
-However, the next time you want to work on something, you will notice that your fork's ``master`` is several commits behind the upstream ``master`` branch: pull requests from other contributors would have been merged in the meantime.
+However, the next time you want to work on something, you will notice that your fork's ``master`` is several commits behind the upstream ``master`` branch: Pull requests from other contributors would have been merged in the meantime.

 To ensure there won't be conflicts between the feature you develop and the